-If your child becomes unresponsive, you will need to begin CPR (cardio pulmonary resuscitation).
+If your child is unresponsive, you will need to begin CPR (cardio pulmonary resuscitation).
 Learn how to give CPR to your child.

 The emergency phone operator will also guide you through how to give CPR.

-If during CPR you see the object, remove it with your fingers.
+If you see the object during PCR, remove it with your fingers.
 Do not place your fingers into your child's mouth if you cannot see the object.